Khmer National Navy: History

 The Royal Khmer Navy (Marine royale khmère, MRK) was officially established on 1 March 1954, to provide limited patrolling of Cambodia's maritime coastline and territorial waters, monitoring the security of its main deep-water ports and major waterways.
 The MRK was formed with an initial strength of just 600 officers and enlisted men placed under the authority of Captain (Capitaine de vaisseau) Pierre Coedes, a naval officer of mixed French-Cambodian origin, who acted as Chief of Naval Operations (Chef des Opérations Navales).
-They manned a handful of World War II-vintage ex-French Navy vessels transferred to Cambodia at the end of the First Indochina War: British-made Harbour Defence Motor Launches (Vedettes d'port), U.S.-made Landing Craft Vehicle Personnel (LCVP) and LCM (6) Landing Crafts.
+They crewed a handful of World War II-vintage ex-French Navy vessels transferred to Cambodia at the end of the First Indochina War: British-made Harbour Defence Motor Launches (Vedettes d'port), U.S.-made Landing Craft Vehicle Personnel (LCVP) and LCM (6) Landing Crafts.
 Most of the MRK's naval assets and personnel, together with its administrative headquarters, were harboured at the former French colonial riverine station situated in the Chrui Chhangwar Peninsula across the Tonle Sap river from Phnom Penh.
 However, the tiny facilities proved so inadequate that the Navy HQ was allocated aboard an old French-made riverine vessel named La Payotte, permanently moored at Chrui Chhangwar base.